2017 is the second year since I started following seasonal anime. (I started with Re:0 last summer.)

 With the second season announced (pretty sure it'll still be seasonal anime), I'm looking forward to following this series in 2018.

 This series aired while I was trying out practicing singing (which I currently put on hold), so it sort of grabbed my attention being a story around three people involved in music.
-(I just noticed Yuzu goes by the same name as the protagonist in Citrus, how

 Being a manga adaptation (that isn't extremely successful), the manga is where all the future updates will go.
 I do like how this story was set up, but hope that I could see more…